How Was Alexander The Great A Good Leader

 Conclusion

-In conclusion, while not without his flaws, Alexander the Great demonstrated many qualities of a good leader.
+So, to summarize, while not without his flaws, Alexander the Great demonstrated many qualities of a good leader.
 His military genius, political acumen, personal charisma, and vision for a unified world enabled him to conquer a vast empire and leave a lasting impact on history.
-His leadership style, though often brutal by modern standards, was effective in the context of his time.
+His leadership style, though often brutal by modern standards, was effective in the context of his time Which is the point..

-Thank you for visiting our website which covers about How Was Alexander The Great A Good Leader .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about How Was Alexander The Great A Good Leader.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!